|

 cross, three major effect QTLs account for 60% of the genetic variance and

 contribute to ~15% of the phenotypic variance in brain weight.
+Surprisingly, significant QTLs were not identified in multiple crosses.

 Thus, each cross has unique major effect brain weight QTLs segregating,